 Charming, self-made security professional Rafe McTavish owes a debt of honor.
 Though estranged from his family for fourteen years, he must investigate his tycoon brother-in-law's purchase of a dilapidated deep-space mining station.
 At the station he meets the secretive Kama Bhatia, a computer hacker and corporate spy who will stop at nothing to rescue a secret document that could change the galaxy.
 Cut off, trapped amidst hostility and distrust, Rafe and Kama must nurture their fragile relationship and work together to unravel a web of fraud, deception, and murder before the tide of violence overtakes them.

-Touching Madness is the first novel in the River Madden series, and is available at Amazon, Barnes & Noble, and Smashwords.
-The series continues soon in Undercover Madness.
+Touching Madness is the first novel in the River Madden series, and is available at Amazon, Smashwords, Kobo, Barnes & Noble, and iTunes.
+The series continues in Undercover Madness.

 Puncher's Chance, co-written with James Grayson, was voted the 2nd best novella in the 2006 Analytical Laboratory Awards, held during the Nebula Awards weekend in Tempe, Arizona.
 It is an exciting and cautionary tale about the dangers—and necessities—of travelling to other worlds, and how extreme circumstances make cooperation possible between even the bitterest of adversaries.

 When an accident on the newly-established Martian colony places the lives of the colonists there at grave risk, ageing astronaut David Longrie is persuaded to pilot a patched-up spacecraft on a rescue mission.
 But space has its own perils, and soon David and his crew are fighting not just for the colonists' lives, but for their own survival.